Eino Uikkanen's homepage > Music notation software - updated 13.1.2022

 Olympus LS-11 audio recorder

-Olympus LS-11 audio recorder is today an obsolete product, but I have used it several years without problems.
-Since I am most happy with its audio quality and it seems to be technically robust, I have no need to switch to a newer product.
+Olympus LS-11 audio recorder is today an obsolete product, but I have used it for several years without problems.
+Since I am most happy with its audio quality and it seems to be technically robust, I do not need to switch to a newer product.
 I have saved Olympus LS-11 technical details and Olympus LS-11 user manual on my website.

 Audacity audio editor